kPatch/robot-gym/README.md

 - [Contact](#contact)

 ## Overview
-This is an introductory workshop on getting started with ROS [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+This is an introductory workshop on robotics and working with ROS [Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+We will cover topics regarding planning, teleoperation, communication, and hardware.
+For the most part, the tutorials will be based off the existing ROS Tutorial which can be found [here](http://wiki.ros.org/ROS/Tutorials/).

 ## Prerequisites
 This workshop assumes the following: